What Is Karma Best Defined As?

 3. Cycles of Influence: Karma also underscores the cyclical nature of cause and effect.
 The repercussions of past actions can influence present circumstances, creating a continuous cycle that individuals can break through mindful and virtuous conduct.

-See also What Is the Kama in Religion?
+See also Is Kama Good or Bad?

 Modern Interpretations of Karma